clairdl/go-linear-regression/README.md

 other things to keep in mind:
-- Extrapolation beyond LR models are subject to uncertainty
+- Extrapolation is super unpredictable
-- Avoid spurious correlations with prior logical reasoning for why two variables may be functionally related
+- Avoid spurious correlations by reasoning for why two variables may be functionally related
-- outliers or extreme values may throw off a regression line calculated with certain methods
+- Outliers may throw off regression lines